 A former Old Redcliffians’ player, Ellis was educated at John Cabot City Technology College in Bristol, led Hartpury College to two AASE Championship titles and switched from No 8 to prop as he continued his development.

 The powerful forward was born in Knowle, Bristol, and cites the biggest influence on his career as his father Richard.

 “My dad always loved a Sunday beer so it fitted in well with him,” said Ellis.
 “My first coach, Mat Clark, also kept me on the straight and narrow.”

-In his Twitter biography, Ellis claims that he is “like the M5…Two hard shoulders”, an apt comparison because it was the 40-mile journey on that motorway from Bristol to Hartpury that helped to shape his promising career.
+In his Twitter biography, Ellis once claimed that he is “like the M5…two hard shoulders”, an apt comparison because it was the 40-mile journey on that motorway from Bristol to Hartpury that helped to shape his promising career.

 His England U20 debut came against Wales at Colwyn Bay in February 2015 and he scored a maiden try from a lineout drive in his second match against Italy at Plymouth six days later.